kschan0214/sepia.documentation/index.rst

 Welcome to the SEPIA documentation!
 Here you can find all the documents related to SEPIA.

-**SEPIA** provides a graphical user interface in Matlab to build data processing pipelines related to quantitative susceptibility mapping (QSM).
+**SEPIA** provides a graphical user interface (GUI) in Matlab to build data processing pipelines related to quantitative susceptibility mapping (QSM).

-**SEPIA** is designed to solve two issues we encountered during my research in QSM:
+**SEPIA** is designed to solve two issues we encountered in QSM:

 1. Using algorithms from toolboxes developed by different research groups,
 2. Having a platform such that we can quickly adjust (and remember) parameters of each algorithm.